Gananath/gananath.github.io/README.md

 ## Auto Webpage Generation

+To run the automation, first add the content YAML page to the `articles` folder and then run the following command:

+python ./src/build.py

-To run the automation; First add the content yaml page in `articles` folder and then  call `python ./src/build.py` script.
-This will auto generates the pages.
-Before running this script please verify that the required modules were installed.
+This will automatically generate the required pages.
+Before running this script, please verify that all required modules and dependencies are installed.

+## Testing

+The unit test script is located at `src/tests/unit_test.py`.

+To run the tests, execute the following command:

+pytest src/tests/unit_test.py

+The test script verifies that the automation and page-generation functionality are working as expected.

 ## CI/CD with Github Actions